csiro-mlai/dl_hpc_starter_pack/README.md

 ***Aims of this library:***

 - To be simple and easy to understand so that the focus is on the data science.
 - To reduce the time taken from implementation to results.
- - To promote rapid innovation of models via configuration files, class composition and/or class inheritance.
+- To promote rapid development of models via configuration files, class composition and/or class inheritance.
 - Reduce boilerplate code (sections of code that are repeated in multiple places with little to no variation).
 - To simplify cluster management and distributed computing with High Performance Computing (HPC).
 - Be able to easily accommodate multiple research avenues simultaneously.
 - To cooperatively improve the functionality and documentation of this repository to make it better!

 ***Features:***
- - The [PyTorch Lightning](https://pytorch-lightning.readthedocs.io/en/latest/) `LightningModule` and `Trainer` are used to implement, train, and test models.
+- The [Lightning](https://pytorch-lightning.readthedocs.io/en/latest/) `LightningModule` and `Trainer` are used to implement, train, and test models.
 It allows for many of the above aims to be accomplished, such as simplified distributed computing and a reduction of boilerplate code.
-It also allows us to simply use class inheritance and composition, allowing for rapid innovation.
+It also allows us to simply use class inheritance and composition, allowing for rapid development.
- - The [Compose API](https://hydra.cc/docs/advanced/compose_api/) of [Hydra](https://hydra.cc/) is used to create a hierarchical configuration, allowing for rapid innovation.
+- The [Compose API](https://hydra.cc/docs/advanced/compose_api/) of [Hydra](https://hydra.cc/) is used to create a hierarchical configuration, allowing for rapid development.
 - [Neptune.ai](https://neptune.ai/) is used to track experiments; metric scores are automatically uploaded to [Neptune.ai](https://neptune.ai/), allowing you to easily track your experiments from your browser.
 - Scripts for submission to a cluster manager, such as [SLURM](https://slurm.schedmd.com/documentation.html) are written for you.
 Also, cluster manager jobs are automatically resubmitted and resumed if they haven't finished before the time-limit.

 # Installation